The Monthly Costs Associated With Running A Towing Business.

 Why do you think motor club rates are so low?
 Because there are not enough service providers who understand exactly how to properly work with the motor clubs and insurance companies.
 They’re setting rates too low and harming themselves.

 A smart towing business owner understands that marketing their business is just as important as putting fuel in their trucks, maybe even more so.
-Because without customers, what need is fuel or trucks for that matter.
+Because without customers, what need is fuel or trucks, for that matter.

 Unfortunately, there will be times when damages occur.
 Depending on your attention to detail, damages to a customer’s vehicle may not happen for an extended period.
-We suggest that you budget at a minimum $300 dollars per month for each of tow truck operator you employ.
-This number may sound high to you, and it is, in fact, an over-exaggeration of the problem but when damages do occur, if you’ve put this amount of money into a separate account, it will hurt a lot less.
+We suggest that you budget a minimum of $300 dollars per month for each tow truck operator you employ.
+This number may sound high to you, and it is, in fact, an over-exaggeration of the problem, but when damages do occur, if you’ve put this amount of money into a separate account, it will hurt a lot less.

 Of course, under certain circumstances, it is not reasonable or required for you to get a signed waiver.
 For example, in the middle of a busy 4-lane highway where clearing the road quickly can mean the difference between life and death.

-And, know this, even if you do get a signed damage waiver before you begin the work, it may not cover you in all instances.
+And know this, even if you do get a signed damage waiver before you begin the work, it may not cover you in all instances.
 So, document the recovery with photos before you touch the car.

 Miscellaneous $50– Ticket Book and Office Supplies

-This list doesn’t include any expenses you’ll pay annually such as Licenses, taxes, subscriptions, and dues.
+This list doesn’t include any expenses you’ll pay annually, such as Licenses, taxes, subscriptions, and dues.
 And you’ll make other discretionary spending choices when it comes to training and upgrading equipment throughout the year.
 This is a good place to start so that you understand how much money you’ll be required to bring in monthly to make it.